Launch Site of the Leviathan - SS Great Eastern

 This site at the Isle of Dogs was chosen due to the available skilled workforce and shipbuilding machinery available.
 One major problem was how to launch the ship, due to the fact that no dock was big enough, Brunel’s solution was to launch the ship sideways using cables and chains.
 Nothing had been attempted on this scale before, but Brunel was confident that his calculations were correct to allow the launch to go ahead.

 As a consequence of the launch in November 1857, a huge number of people gathered to watch, with over a thousand squashed together in a small area, resulting in one man being killed, as well as the disaster of the ship getting stuck on its rollers.
 Another three aborted launches took place and still the vessel was not waterborne until the end of January 1858, by which time the owners had gone bankrupt.

 The death of Brunel a few days after the ship's maiden voyage didn't help matters and although it did a few transatlantic journeys, its days as a passenger liner were numbered.

-To pay off some of its debts, the company leased the ship to a company enablinge them to lay a transatlantic cable; eventually even this type of undertaking ceased and the ship ended up as a public attraction in Liverpool, finally in 1886 it was broken up on a beach near Liverpool.
+To pay off some of its debts, the company leased the ship to a company enabling them to lay a transatlantic cable; eventually even this type of undertaking ceased and the ship ended up as a public attraction in Liverpool, finally, in 1886 it was broken up on a beach near Liverpool.
 Ending life as it started!

 The ship may have come to a sad end, but if you go to the site near Burrells Wharf, you will come across some of the wooden parts of the launch infrastructure which has been preserved.
 At low tide there are some more relics from the launch to be seen.